 Being a certified EMT will also make you exempt from having to attend some fire academy training.

 If you are allowed to work as a 9-1-1 ambulance EMT, your fire academy application will look even much better as that demonstrates you’ve got what it takes to operate with medical emergencies in real-world situations.

-Firemen are emergency first response professionals that have specialized in protecting people and property from the dangers of fire, smoke, or a related threat.
+Firemen are emergency first response professionals who have specialized in protecting people and property from the dangers of fire, smoke, or a related threat.

-The higher-level the position is that you apply to, the higher the requirements are.
-Often preparation courses for firefighter exams are offered by states.
+The higher level of the position that you apply to, the higher the requirements are.
+Often, preparation courses for firefighter exams are offered by states.